SEO & Visibility

 Which entities belong site-wide:

-Contains: name, url, publisher (refers to Organization @id), inLanguage, optional potentialAction for site search
+WebSite (one website, one WebSite entity) Contains: name, url, publisher (references Organization @id), inLanguage, optionally potentialAction for site search

-Includes: name, url, logo, sameAs (social profiles), optional contactPoint, address, areaServed
+Organization (one company, one Organization) Contains: name, url, logo, sameAs (social profiles), optionally contactPoint, address, areaServed

-Includes: name, url, sameAs (LinkedIn, Twitter), worksFor (refers to Organization @id)
+Person (consistent author or founder, optional) Contains: name, url, sameAs (LinkedIn, Twitter), worksFor (references Organization @id)

-What should NOT be site-wide:
+What does NOT belong site-wide:

 • Service nodes (unique per service page)